MontiCore/monticore/docs/BestPractices-Syntax-Design.md

 languages, access and modify the abstract syntax tree, and produce output files.

-This (currently unsorted and evolving) list of practices discusses solutions that we identified and applied as well as alternatives and their specfic advantages and drawbacks.
+This (currently unsorted and evolving) list of practices discusses solutions that we identified and applied as well as alternatives and their specific advantages and drawbacks.
 The list also mentions where the solutions have been found and where they have been applied first.